F-T-Nkosi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique script takes a list of words and prints only the words sorted and axactly once 14-findthatword shows the lines that contain the pattern "root"in the file /etc/passwd 15-countthatword shows how many lins contain the pattern "bin" /etc/passwd 16-whatsnext show the lines that contain the pattern and 3 additional lines of context
+13-unique script takes a list of words and prints only the words sorted and axactly once 14-findthatword shows the lines that contain the pattern "root"in the file /etc/passwd 15-countthatword shows how many lins contain the pattern "bin" /etc/passwd 16-whatsnext shows an additional 3 lines of context after pattern line 17-hidethisword shows alines but the ones containing the pattern "bin"